filipdumitrascu/ml_applied/README.md

 Accuracy (Logistic Regression): 0.6953

-Un model de regresie logistică a fost implementat manual și antrenat pentru a clasifica calitatea aerului (AQI_Category) folosind un optimizator de tip gradient descent.
-Acest model a fost testat pe un set de date cu mai multe clase, inclusiv „Good”, „Moderate”, „Unhealthy” și „Hazardous”.
-Pentru preprocesarea datelor:
+A logistic regression model was manually implemented and trained to classify air quality (AQI_Category) using a gradient descent optimizer.
+This model was tested on a dataset with multiple classes, including "Good," "Moderate," "Unhealthy," and "Hazardous."
+For data preprocessing:
-- Atributele categorice au fost transformate folosind One-Hot Encoding, aplicat exclusiv pe coloanele cu cardinalitate redusă (prin ColumnTransformer).
+- Categorical attributes were transformed using One-Hot Encoding, applied exclusively to columns with low cardinality (via ColumnTransformer).
-- Atributele numerice au fost păstrate nemodificate (remainder='passthrough').
+- Numeric attributes were kept unchanged (remainder='passthrough').
-Algoritmul de optimizare a utilizat:
+The optimization algorithm used:
-- Gradient Descent full-batch
+- Full-batch Gradient Descent
 - Learning rate: 0.1
-- Număr epoci: 3000
+- Number of epochs: 3000
-- Inițializare greutăți: distribuție normală (N(0,1))
+- Weight initialization: normal distribution (N(0,1))
-- Regularizare: L2 (cu λ = 0.01) pentru a penaliza coeficienții mari și a reduce overfitting-ul Modelul a obținut o acuratețe globală de 69.5%, ceea ce indică un rezultat rezonabil pentru un model liniar aplicat pe un set dezechilibrat.
+- Regularization: L2 (with λ = 0.01) to penalize large coefficients and reduce overfitting The model achieved an overall accuracy of 69.5%, which is a reasonable result for a linear model applied to an unbalanced set.
-Cu toate acestea, performanța per clasă evidențiază limitele:
+However, the performance per class highlights the limitations:
-- Clasa „Good” este clasificată excelent (recall 100%, f1-score 0.90)
+- The "Good" class is classified excellently (recall 100%, f1-score 0.90)
-- Clasele „Very Unhealthy” și „Hazardous” nu sunt identificate corect (precizie și recall 0), din cauza dezechilibrului și a numărului redus de exemple
+- The "Very Unhealthy" and "Hazardous" classes are not correctly identified (accuracy and recall 0) due to the imbalance and the small number of examples
-Această distribuție sugerează că regresia logistică are dificultăți în a separa corect clasele mai rare sau care se suprapun în spațiul atributelor.
-Pentru aplicații critice de mediu, acest lucru limitează utilitatea modelului fără metode suplimentare de balansare.
+This distribution suggests that logistic regression has difficulty correctly separating rarer classes or those that overlap in the attribute space.
+For critical environmental applications, this limits the usefulness of the model without additional balancing methods.

 #### MLP